sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the SQL databases blade, under Name, the ContosoSportsDB Secondary replication role is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image68.png "SQL databases blade")

-2. Next, select on **Show database connection strings**, and copy it off thereby replacing the user and password.
+2. Next, select **Show database connection strings**, and copy it off thereby replacing the user and password.

     ![On the SQL database blade, on the left Overview is selected.
 On the right, under Essentials, the Connection strings (Show database connection strings) link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image69.png "SQL database blade")

 3. From the Azure portal, select on **Resource Groups**, and select **contososports**.

-4. Select on the **Web App** created earlier.
+4. Select the **Web App** created earlier.

 5. On the **App Service** blade, scroll down in the left pane, and select on **Configuration settings**.